jackhodgson/jackhodgson.github.io/index.md

-# A variety of posts by Jack Hodgson
+## Posts on many different subjects by Jack Hodgson

 I've created this as a place for me to post occasional writing that I do.
 Subjects will be all over the place, from Aviation, to Technology, to Social Issues, to whatever has caught my attention lately.